NCAS-CMS/cfdm/docs/source/introduction.rst

 to be read, processed, corrected and rewritten.

-It does not contain higher-level analysis functions (such as regidding) because the expectation is that other libraries will build on cfdm, inheriting its comprehensive knowledge of the CF conventions, to add more sophisticated methods.
+It does not contain higher-level analysis functions (such as regridding) because the expectation is that other libraries will build on cfdm, inheriting its comprehensive knowledge of the CF conventions, to add more sophisticated methods.